 How can I learn the game before I volunteer?

 Game rules will be emailed out to all parents each week.
-As well, preceding every Thursday practice, interested parents may join at 3 pm to learn the games in the O’Hara Conference Room.
-If you care to learn all the games in one sitting, the district Math Pen organizers will host a Game Learning session on Saturday, January 12th at Cooper Siegel Library from 10 am – 1 pm (1 hour per Division).
+Also, interested parents can attend an informal game training session at 3pm at O’Hara each Thursday before the practices.
+If you care to learn all the games in one sitting, the district Math Pen organizers will host a Game Learning session on Saturday, January 11th at Cooper Siegel Library from 10 am – 1 pm (1 hour per Division).
 If interested, please contact Danielle Ramirez for more information (contact below).

 What does a Grade Leader do?